Educational Opportunity Program

 Grades from the fall semester will be used.
 Focus groups will be arranged for spring 2019.

-Questions that will be asked during the focus group will include:
+Questions that will be asked during the focus groups include:

 1. In what ways was SI helpful to you in your GE math course?

-2. What specific strategies, practices or resources helped you to be more effective in your ability to master key concepts?
-In your studying?
-In your ability successful meet course requirements?
+2. What specific strategies, practices, or resources helped you to be more effective in mastering key concepts, studying, and meeting course requirements?

 Existing Data